fibo/fibo.github.io/_posts/2014-05-05-css-resources.md

 : A quick way to generate an underlying CSS grid for your site.

 [WTF, HTML and CSS?](http://wtfhtmlcss.com/)
 : Reasons HTML and CSS might make you say what the fuck.
-A curated list of commonly frustrating HTML and CSS quandaries, miscues, and dilemmas. (by [@mdo][1])
+A curated list of commonly frustrating HTML and CSS quandaries, miscues, and dilemmas. (by [@mdo])

 [Awesome CSS](https://github.com/sotayamashita/awesome-css)
 : A curated list of CSS lists